The Art of Clean Air

 A portion of the dust comes from indoor sources, but a larger share comes from outside through the occupant’s shoes, hair, and clothing.
 The entry of mold spores from outside builds a seed reservoir of sorts, so mold accumulates in dust and remains dormant until the humidity and temperature are optimal.
 Then germination begins.
 In other words, dust promotes mold growth and mold problems.
 After all, dust is mold food, just like drywall paper.
 Besides water intrusion, dust overload can be a cause of excessive mold in a home.

-Even if the dust contains nothing out of the ordinary, too much of it can still be an irritant and cause symptoms in sensitive individuals, especially asthmatics.
-The amount of dust floating in the air also affects your perception of air quality, especially if there are tiny fiberglass fragments that shed from insulation through can lights, ceiling light fixtures, or ceiling fans.
+It also affects your perception of air quality, especially if there are tiny fiberglass fragments that shed from insulation through can lights, ceiling light fixtures, or ceiling fans.
 Nasal and eye irritation, sneezing, and itchy skin are a few of the symptoms that can be expected.
-Controlling dust is a huge component of air quality.
+Dust is particularly troublesome for asthmatics.
 So how do we control it?

 1. Minimize sources